 Beta This is a test version of the layout of this page.
 Take the survey to help us improve it

-School Direct: guidance for lead schools
+School Direct: guidance for schools

-Training places are allocated to the lead school on behalf of the partnership, usually for 1 year.
+Training places are allocated to the lead school on behalf of the partnership, usually for one year.
 The lead school has overall responsibility for requesting places from the National College for Teaching and Leadership (NCTL) and for ensuring that the criteria for School Direct are met.

 Types of training places and funding